Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. An analyst is responding to a distributed denial of service attack (DDos).They take several manual steps outlined in the organization's DDos playbook.Which type of playbook did they use to respond to the incident ?
 	Non-automated

-6. What are the step of the triage process in the correct
+6. What are the step of the triage process in the correct order ?